April Month of Troublemaking Workshops

 Cost: $20 for the whole month.
 Includes access to all workshops until limits are filled.

-- Also available: registration plus 50% off a one-year subscription to the Labor Notes magazine - $35!
+- Also available: registration plus 50 percent off a one-year subscription to the Labor Notes magazine - $35!

 - Reduced registrations at $10 available for those who need it.
 No one turned away for lack of funds!